SudarshanaSRao/SudarshanaSRao.github.io/_pages/cv.md

     }
 </script>

-### Summer Intern at ennVee Solutions Private Limited, Bangalore [Summer 2021]
+### Summer Intern at ennVee Solutions Private Limited, Bangalore [Summer (July-September) 2021]
+I worked on **Robotics Process Automation** using **UiPath studio** for automating and streamlining day-to-day business operations, which include:
-  *  Developed a bot (using UiPath studio ReFramework) for E-commerce companies to generate purchase order I.D.s against orders received online, thus ensuring on-time delivery of products.
+  *  Developed a bot (using ReFramework) for E-commerce companies to generate purchase order I.D.s against orders received online, thus ensuring on-time delivery of products.
-  *  Programmed a bot to automatically fill Google forms by taking input (applicant's details) from an Excel sheet, thereby reducing the hiring process time by 25%.
+  *  Programmed a bot to automatically fill Google forms by taking input (applicant's details) from an **MS Excel spreadsheet**, thereby reducing the hiring process time by **25%**.
-  *  Built a bot to extract specific emails based on textual metadata, improving employee productivity; ported the extracted data to Excel spreadsheets for analysis.
+  *  Built a bot to extract specific emails based on textual metadata, improving employee productivity; ported the extracted data to Excel sheets for analysis.
-  *  Implemented a bot to extract identified data from websites into M.S.
-Excel, saving 15% of the buyer's time.
+  *  Implemented a bot to extract identified data from websites into Excel workbooks, saving **15%** of the buyer's time.
   *  Coded a bot to automatically generate complaint tickets and assign tickets to responsible personnel, enhancing customer service.

 Leadership & Involvement